-VidaCaixa's Internal an independent, objective assurance and consulting activity designed to add value and improve an organisation's operations.
-It helps VidaCaixa to accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk, management, control, and corporate governance processes.
+VidaCaixa's Internal Audit is an independent and objective assurance and consultation activity, conceived to add value and improve activities.
+It contributes to achieving VidaCaixa's strategic objectives by providing a systematic and disciplined approach to the evaluation and improvement of the risk management and control processes, and corporate governance.